Joseph Paul Cretzer: Early life

 Joseph P. Cretzer was born on April 17, 1911, in Anaconda, Montana.
 He was the son of two deaf-mute parents.
-Cretzer's mother was Lottie Alice "Lillie" Thompson who was born in Missouri in 1874.
-His father was Elza Anton Cretzer who was born in Ohio in 1871.
+Cretzer's mother was Lottie Alice "Lillie" Thompson, who was born in Missouri in 1874.
+His father was Elza Anton Cretzer, who was born in Ohio in 1871.
 Elza Cretzer attended the Ohio School for the Deaf and later the California School for the Deaf.
-Elza Cretzer joined a deaf-mute gang of burglars which led to a one-year prison conviction.
+Elza Cretzer joined a deaf-mute gang of burglars, which led to a one-year prison conviction.

 After Elza's release, he moved to Rock Creek, Wyoming.
 Elza worked in Rock Creek as a miner for three years before he lost his job.
 Elza continued prospecting for gold in the Rockies.
-In 1897 Elza was arrested for grand larceny in Utah.
+In 1897, Elza was arrested for grand larceny in Utah.
 On September 22, 1897, Elza was convicted of Grand Larceny in the District Court of Weber County, UT.

 Elza was sentenced to a year in prison but was ultimately pardoned due to a letter written by the people of Rock Creek, WY.
 Elza moved to Montana after his release and met Lillie Thompson.
 Elza received national attention for a deaf alarm clock invented in 1902.
-Elza and Lillie had five children including Joseph.
+Elza and Lillie had five children, including Joseph.

-Joseph Cretzer learned American Sign Language at a young age because of his parents which would later be a key aspect of his escape attempts later in life.
+Joseph Cretzer learned American Sign Language at a young age because of his parents, which would later be a key aspect of his escape attempts later in life.
 He and his family moved to Denver, Colorado, where he spent most of his boyhood.
 Cretzer's parents were later divorced.

 Criminal career

 Cretzer started his criminal career at an early age and had been in and out of prison since 1927.
 He was married to Edna May Kyle, the sister of Arnold Kyle.
 On January 25, 1936, Edna Cretzer was taken into custody and charged with running a brothel in Pittsburg, California.
-She quickly posted bail whilst her husband Joseph remained a fugitive.
+She quickly posted bail while her husband Joseph remained a fugitive.

 Cretzer and Kyle formed the backbone of a gang, the Cretzer-Kyle Gang, which robbed banks along the west coast.
-Cretzer's prowess led to him reaching public enemy no. 4 on the Federal Bureau of Investigation's most wanted list by September 1939.
-Cretzer was apprehended by the FBI when they caught up to him in Chicago, Illinois on August 27, 1939.
-On November 7, 1939, his wife Edna pleaded guilty to harboring her husband and Cretzer himself confessed to one of the robberies in Los Angeles on January 24, 1940.
+Cretzer's prowess led to him reaching national public enemy no. 4 status on the Federal Bureau of Investigation's most wanted list by September 1939.

+On August 27, 1939, Cretzer was apprehended by the FBI when they caught up to him in Chicago, Illinois.
+On November 7, 1939, his wife Edna pleaded guilty to harboring her husband and Cretzer confessed to one of the robberies in Los Angeles on January 24, 1940.
 Cretzer was sentenced to 25 years imprisonment and was incarcerated at McNeil Island.